777arc/PySDR/content-nl/phaser.rst

    :align: center
    :alt: The components of the Phaser (CN0566) including ADF4159, LTC5548, ADAR1000

 For now let's ignore the transmit side of the Phaser, as in this chapter we will only be using the HB100 device as a test transmitter.
 The ADF4159 is a frequency synthesizer that produces a tone up to 13 GHz in frequency, what we call the local oscillator or LO.
 This LO is fed into a mixer, the LTC5548, which is able to do upconversion or downconversion, although we'll be using it for downconversion.
 For downconversion it takes in the LO as well as a signal anywhere from 2 - 14 GHz, and multiplies the two together which performs a frequency shift.
 The resulting downconverted signal can be anywhere from DC to 6 GHz, although we are going to target around 2 GHz.
 The ADAR1000 is a 4-channel analog beamformer, so the Phaser utilizes two of them.
 An analog beamformer has independently adjustable phase shifters and gain for each channel, allowing each channel to be time-delayed and attenuated before being summed together in the analog domain (resulting in a single channel).
 On the Phaser, each ADAR1000 outputs a signal which gets downconverted and then received by the Pluto.
-Using the Raspberry Pi we can control the phase and gain of all eight channels in realtime, to perform beamforming.
+Using the Raspberry Pi we can control the phase and gain of all eight channels in real-time, to perform beamforming.
 We also have the option to do two-channel digital beamforming/array processing, discussed in the next chapter.

 For those interested, a slightly more detailed block diagram is provided below.